 Letting property can be very time consuming and inconvenient.
 Tenants will expect a quick solution if the central heating breaks down over the bank holiday weekend!
 Do not cut corners - a correctly drawn up tenancy agreement will ensure the legal position is clear.

 Tax on rental income

 Income tax will be payable on the rents received after deducting allowable expenses.
-Allowable expenses include mortgage interest, repairs, agent's letting fees and an allowance for any furnishings provided.
+Allowable expenses include mortgage interest, repairs, agent's letting fees and an allowance for furnishings where the property qualifies as 'furnished'.

 Disposal